geek-kb/k8s_security/docs/fundamentals/understanding_k8s_attack_surface.md

 ## **Common Attack Vectors**

-For a detailed breakdown of common attack techniques targeting Kubernetes clusters, refer to the [Attack Vectors](/docs/attack_vectors/intro) section.
-This section covers threats such as:
+For an in-depth overview of common attack techniques targeting Kubernetes clusters, explore the [Attack Vectors](/docs/attack_vectors/intro) section.
+It highlights threats such as the following (and more):

 - [Compromised API Server](/docs/attack_vectors/compromised_api_server)
 - [Exposed Kubernetes Dashboard](/docs/attack_vectors/exposed_dashboard)